 A branch office is an establishment that remains under the parent company but operates as a dependent commercial enterprise.
 Different financial systems and banks work with branch offices.

-On average, it takes at least three weeks to incorporate a legal establishment in Turkey.
+It takes at least three weeks to incorporate a legal establishment in Turkey.

 In Turkey, the employer must determine the specific type of employment contract the employee will be hired under.
 The types of employment contracts are:

 - Definite or indefinite